-Family: Married 33 years, 9 children.
-Youngest 4 living at home and attending College, High School and Middle School.
+Family: Married 36 years, 9 children.
+Youngest one living at home and attending Brighton High School.

 I advocate reduction of operating budgets for all county entities to match an even revenue balance, with the general consensus of the Board of Commissioners on fixed reduction targets department by department.
 I would push for the abolition of DDA’s within the county, and return taxing authority solely to local elected officials.
 DDA’s create duplicate government overhead, with taxing authority given to unelected political cronies.
 This will improve the financial health of cities within the County and reduce reliance on local units for County fiscal backing of bond debt.
 I would end Health Care Coverage for County Commissioners.